-- 5.5.22 Ensure land use compatibility between Employment Areas and major facilities, and non-employment uses and sensitive land uses. - 5.5.23 Protect Employment Areas from encroachment by non-employment uses and sensitive land uses. - 5.5.24 Direct major facilities and other uses that generate emissions such as odour, dust, vibration and/or noise to locations that are well removed and buffered from sensitive receptors such as residential areas and other sensitive land uses. - 5.5.25 Direct area municipalities to consider appropriate land use permissions and policies in their respective official plans to provide for transition and an appropriate interface between Employment Areas and the other designations of this Plan. - 5.5.26 Prohibit residential uses, long-term care and retirement homes, elementary and secondary schools from locating within Employment Areas.
-This policy does not limit or prevent area municipal official plans and zoning by-laws from prohibiting additional sensitive land uses from locating within Employment Areas, as deemed appropriate for the local context. - 5.5.27 Encourage all other sensitive land uses to locate outside of Employment Areas.
-A sensitive land use, other than those described in Policy 5.5.26, may be permitted within an Employment Area by an amendment to an area municipal official plan or zoning by-law, where it has been demonstrated that land use compatibility can be achieved and any detrimental impact to the broader area and nearby employment uses and/or major facilities will be avoided, or where avoidance is not possible, minimized and mitigated.
-Area municipalities, when applying this policy, are encouraged to: - a) limit sensitive land uses to locations at the edge of the broader Employment Area; - not permit sensitive land uses within Provincially Significant Employment Zones or other areas considered interior to the broader Employment Area; - c) limit sensitive land uses in Employment Areas that are within proximity to Nuclear Generating Stations and Airports, in accordance with Policies 5.5.33 to 5.5.35; and - d) limit the size and scale of sensitive land uses.
+- 5.5.21 Ensure land use compatibility between Employment Areas and major facilities, and non-employment uses and sensitive land uses. - 5.5.22 Protect Employment Areas from encroachment by non-employment uses and sensitive land uses. - 5.5.23 Direct major facilities and other uses that generate emissions such as odour, vibration and/or noise to locations that are well removed and buffered from sensitive receptors such as residential areas and other sensitive land uses. - 5.5.24 Direct area municipalities to consider appropriate land use permissions and policies in their respective official plans to provide for transition and an appropriate interface between Employment Areas and the other designations of this Plan.

-- 5.5.28 Require supporting studies that evaluate all provincial guidelines and standards, as described in Table 1, as part of a complete application where there is the potential for land use compatibility issues.
+- 5.5.25 Prohibit residential uses, nursing and retirement homes, elementary and secondary schools from locating within Employment Areas.
+This policy does not limit or prevent area municipal official plans and zoning by-laws from prohibiting additional sensitive land uses from locating within Employment Areas, as deemed appropriate for the local context. - 5.5.26 Encourage all other sensitive lands uses to locate outside of Employment Areas.
+A sensitive land use, other than those described in Policy 5.5.25, may be permitted within an Employment Area by an amendment to an area municipal official plan or zoning by-law, where it has been demonstrated that land use compatibility can be achieved and any detrimental impact to the broader area and nearby employment uses and/or major facilities will be avoided, or where avoidance is not possible, minimized and mitigated.
+Area municipalities, when applying this policy, are encouraged to: - a) limit sensitive land uses to locations at the edge of the broader Employment Area; - b) not permit sensitive land uses within Provincially Significant Employment Zones or other areas considered interior to the broader Employment Area; and - c) limit sensitive land uses in Employment Areas that are within proximity to Nuclear Generating Stations and Airports, in accordance with Policies 5.5.31 to 5.5.33. - 5.5.27 Require supporting studies that evaluate all provincial guidelines and standards, as described in Table 1, as part of a complete application where there is the potential for land use compatibility issues.
 This includes applications which would: - a) introduce a sensitive land use within proximity to Employment Areas and/or major facilities; or - b) introduce new or expanded employment uses and/or major facilities within proximity to existing sensitive land uses and/or lands designated for such purposes.